torvalds/linux/Documentation/virt/paravirt_ops.rst

 Paravirt_ops
 ============

-Linux provides support for different hypervisor virtualization technologies.
+Linux provides support for different hypervisor virtualization techanallogies.
 Historically, different binary kernels would be required in order to support different hypervisors; this restriction was removed with pv_ops.
 Linux pv_ops is a virtualization API which enables support for different